-John Lennon’s Murderer Mark David Chapman Denied Parole, Says “I Was Concerned That He Did Not Suffer”
+John Lennon’s Murderer Mark David Chapman Denied Parole, Says ‘I Was Concerned That He Did Not Suffer’

 — UltimateClassicRock (@UltClassicRock) August 23, 2018

-The panel recognized Chapman’s clean prison record since 1994 and acknowledged that he is a low risk of turning into a repeat offender, but noted that “none of which out weighs the gravity of your actions or the serious and senseless loss of life you have caused.”
+The panel recognized Chapman’s clean prison record since 1994 and acknowledged that he is a low risk of turning into a repeat offender, but noted that “none of which outweighs the gravity of your actions or the serious and senseless loss of life you have caused.”
 The board ultimately denied Chapman’s parole on the grounds that it “would be incompatible with the welfare and safety of society and would so deprecate the serious nature of the crime as to undermine respect for the law.”

 Chapman reiterated his account of the events leading to Lennon’s death, saying that he felt he was overcome by the devil in his desire to kill the former Beatle.
 The murder actually occurred on Chapman’s second trip to New York.
 A few months earlier, Chapman had flown from his home in Hawaii to New York to commit the murder, but a trip to the movies apparently extended Lennon’s life.
 Chapman saw the film Ordinary People, which caused him to call his wife and declare his intentions.
 She convinced him to resist his murderous compulsion and come home.